 - The values in your errors column are charted on the same axis as their associated trace.
 This means your error values must be absolute.
 You cannot, for example, have errors expressed in percentages for Y values expressed in hundreds.

-Errors are not aggregated when you stack records.
-An error bar will be shown for each trace.
+Errors are not aggregated when you stack records; an error bar will be shown for each trace.
 You can work around this by only providing non-zero error values for those records where the error should be displayed prominently.
 In the preceding example a flat error bar is shown at every trace point, but only the

 Paid trace error bars have any length.

 Each chart type is useful for certain kinds of presentation.
-You can mix and match multiple types on the same chart as needed.
+You can mix and match multiple types on the same chart as needed:

-Line charts present change in one or more metrics over time.
+Line: present change in one or more metrics over time.

-Pie charts show proportionality between metrics.
+Pie: show proportionality between metrics.
 They are not meant for conveying time series data.

-Heatmap visualizations blend features of bar charts, stacking, and bubble charts.
+Heatmap: blend features of bar charts, stacking, and bubble charts.
 You can choose from several built-in color schemes.
 A heatmap cannot be grouped since the entire chart is one trace.

-Box plots can automatically show the distribution of data points across grouped categories.
+Box: automatically show the distribution of data points across grouped categories.